Jkang-alien/Basian_by_PJS/README.md

 This is simulation of stan sampling for copy number estimation using NGS data (ie. read depth and minor allele freaquency).
+This follows the modeling of this article "A computational approach to distinguish somatic vs. germline origin of genomic alterations from deep sequencing of cancer specimens without a matched normal" (<https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005965>)